 Burial of Jewish People

-A separate place for the burial of Jewish people is not mandated directly in the Bible.
+There is no mandate in the Bible for a separate place for the burial of Jewish people.
 However, Abraham did acquire a private plot where he buried his wife, Sarah.

 Judaism opposes cremation.
-And in fact, Jewish law, or Halachah, states that the dead must be buried in the earth.
+And in fact, Jewish law, or Halachah, calls for the burial of Jews in the earth.

 Cremating a body according to Jewish teachings destroys the body.
 Cremation makes the burial of Jewish people according to the correct rites impossible.
 The Torah tells the Jews not to follow the practices of non-Jews.